 Spontaneous and contagiously uplifting, controversial artist Tino Sehgal’s This is so contemporary, 2004, enlivened the Art Gallery of New South Wales, Sydney, in summer 2014.
 The work featured a cast of twenty-six interpreters, who directly engaged visitors at the gallery’s entrance through dance, voice and movement.

-Born in Germany, Sehgal studied political economy at Berlin’s Humboldt University and dance at Folkwang University of the Arts in Essen, later apprenticing with French artist/choreographer Xavier Le Roy.
+Born in London, Sehgal studied political economy at Berlin’s Humboldt University and dance at Folkwang University of the Arts in Essen, later apprenticing with French artist/choreographer Xavier Le Roy.
 “What interested me in dance,” Sehgal explained, “was it was a way of producing something and nothing at the same time”.

 Sehgal has since pioneered a radical way of orchestrating “constructed situations”, featuring rigorously trained and rehearsed “interpreters”, employing dance, voice and movement in museum and gallery spaces.

 The youngest artist to represent Germany at the Venice Biennale, participating in 2005, when he presented This is so contemporary, and again in 2013, Sehgal was awarded the 55th Venice Biennale’s prestigious Golden Lion in 2013.
 That same year, Sehgal presented This is new, 2003, in the 27th Kaldor project, 13 Rooms.

 Sehgal’s works have become renowned for subverting the relationship between viewers and art, demanding a new way of engaging with art and ideas around art, politics, production and ownership.
 Distinct from both performance art and theatre, Sehgal’s situations demand a different kind of beholder; one who cannot be a passive spectator, but bears a responsibility to contribute to the realisation of the actual piece.